Teefah03/alx-low_level_programming/0x02-functions_nested_loops/README.md

-function that prints the sign of a number function that computes the absolute value of an integer function that prints the last digit of a number
+function that prints the sign of a number function that computes the absolute value of an integer function that prints the last digit of a number function that adds two integers and returns the result